SahilGarg15/Firereach/README.md

 # 🔥 FireReach — Autonomous B2B Outreach Engine

 FireReach is an AI-powered outreach engine that harvests live buyer-intent signals for a target company, synthesizes them into an account brief, and generates + sends a hyper-personalized outreach email — all in one autonomous pipeline.
-Built for [Rabbitt AI](https://rabbitt.ai).

 > **Zero-template policy:** Every email must reference specific, verified signal data.
 A confidence gate enforces this at the code level, not just the prompt level.